jyaquinas/jyaquinas.github.io/_posts/2022-04-12-CICD-with-travis-and-codedeploy.md

     * AWSCodeDeployFullAccess
     * AmazonS3FullAccess

 Then using the newly generated Access Key ID and Secret Access Key, add them to the environment variables (under your repository settings in Travis).
-You can then access these on your `.travis.yml` file using then the variable name you set.
+You can then access these on your `.travis.yml` file using the variable name you set.
 For instance, if your variable name is AWS_ACCESS_KEY, you can access it through $AWS_ACCESS_KEY.

 We'll add the following to our `.travis.yml` file: